noahrubin989/css-snippets/website-parts/horizontal-media-scroller/README.md

 # Video

-Here is the [video](https://www.youtube.com/watch?v=3yfswsnD2sw) used for this media scroller
+- Here is the [video](https://www.youtube.com/watch?v=3yfswsnD2sw) used for this media scroller
+- This is also useful for [custom scrollbars](https://www.youtube.com/watch?v=lvKK2fs6h4I)

 ## Grid